alexdmacon/task-mp3/README.md

 # Got a cool project name?
 Coming up with a super cool name for our project was our next task in mind after spending awhile with the brainstorming of project ideas, since our project had something to do with music, we wanted the title to have something "music related" in it, so we got names like:
 - Do a task and get a song
-- Sountrack ____________ or whatever
+- Soundtrack ____________ or whatever
-Turns out, we werent that creative with names, but at the end, we came up with a unique name that described our projects purpose.
+Turns out, we weren't that creative with names, but in the end, we came up with a unique name that described our project's purpose.
 We came up with "Task.mp3"!

 # A Change in Idea:
-When starting to work on the project, we encountered a small problem with the music API that we were originally going to use, unfortunately, the API required a lot more work and authorizing in order for a playlist to actually be displayed, so we scrapped the idea and moved on to our next idea:
+When starting to work on the project, we encountered a small problem with the Spotify music API that we were originally going to use, unfortunately, the API required a lot more work and authorizing in order for a playlist to actually be displayed, so we scrapped the idea and moved on to our next idea:
 Instead of having a playlist being put out after the user takes the quiz, why not provide an actual video on how to do a certain task?

     - For example: The user wants to do something that "gets them out there", the app will provide a video on how to go Thift Shopping!